ribeirux/jalphanode/README.md

 The above command creates 10 instances in folder **demo/inst**.
 To start all instances you can run for example:
 `for inst in $(find . -mindepth 1 -maxdepth 1 -type d); do $inst/bin/jalphanode.sh -s $inst/etc/jalphanode-config.xml & done`

 This will start all 10 instances.
-Only one instance will execute the tasks (the master) while other the 9 are waiting (begging) for the master to fail.
+Only one instance will execute the tasks (the master) while the other 9 are waiting (begging) for the master to fail (to have a chance to execute).

 If you kill the master, a new view will be installed and another instance will assume the lead of the group and execute the tasks.